EMDR, Somatic Experiencing, NARM, INPB

 For those struggling with trauma, finding relief and “feeling better” can seem like an overwhelming endeavor.
 However, I assure you, change can happen, you can become “unstuck.”
 As an experienced trauma therapist I offer a empathetic, non-judgemental approach and use modalities focused on trauma resolution and long-lasting healing.
-In our sessions, we may use somatic and mindfulness techniques, nuerobiology, shame resolution, and skill building to help you find relief.
 You don’t have to be held hostage by the past.

-It is not necessarily the event itself but the resulting symptoms and inability to be present in life that plagues those with trauma.
-Witnessing or being the victim of violence, accidents or attacks, military service, adoption, abandonment, prolonged chaos or abuse, or a sudden life change, any of these can push us into trauma.
+It’s not necessarily the event itself that causes trauma but the resulting symptoms and inability to be present in life that plagues us.
+Witnessing or being the victim of violence, accidents or attacks, military service, adoption, abandonment, prolonged chaos or abuse, or a sudden life change, any of these, can push us into trauma.
+Meaning, your nervous system and brain are responding to the past rather than to the present moment as it is unfolding.
+Often times, resulting in being either stuck on, or stuck off.

+What makes healing trauma so difficult is when you can’t recover quickly or shake the event.
+I often hear clients say “I’m broken, I’m weak, why can’t I just get over it?”.
 It is important to remember, everyone responds to experiences differently.
-Events that may be traumatic to one person may not be traumatic for another person.
+Events that may be traumatic to one person, may not be traumatic for another person.

 Trauma can disrupt your life in a variety of ways.